 The other main bathroom design offender: lighting.
-"There is nothing worse than a poorly lit bathroom," says Roth.
+"There's nothing worse than a poorly lit bathroom," says Roth.
 "People often forget that they need multiple light sources and end up with a single dull sconce—which basically ensures you'll leave the house with scary clown makeup.
 Try to incorporate both decorative and task lighting."

 For the designers at Massucco Warner Miller, the importance is to install lighting that suits your needs: "Think through the lighting to make sure it suits your needs.
 If you love applying meticulous makeup, it's helpful to add sconces or even a chic lit magnifying mirror.
 Or, if you favor soothing baths, dimmable ceiling lights to create a relaxing mood would be a great choice."

 Choosing Too Many Finishes